Federal Student Aid

 Supplemental Educational Opportunity Grants:

-Participating schools award SEOG to undergraduate students with exceptional financial need, based on availability of funds.
+Participating schools award SEOG to undergraduate students with exceptional financial need, based on the availability of funds.

 Direct Loan Programs: